-My point here is that there are many factors that contribute to someone’s behavior and understanding that (and possibly trying to speak with them about it) may help everyone.
+My point here is that there are many factors including physical health that contribute to someone’s behavior.
+Understanding that (and possibly trying to speak with them about it) may help everyone.

 Abuse tends to be a family disease that is handed down through generations until someone decides to stop it by getting help.
 Both parents and adult children who are caring for them could be victims of child abuse or molestation that were never addressed.

-Of course, I understand that with someone who has dementia or Alzheimer’s that is not possible.
+Of course, I understand that with someone who has dementia or Alzheimer’s, this tactic is not possible.